plaans/explain/README.md

  - `goal <step>`                                : Display true if step accomplish a goal
  - `necessary <step>`                            : Display if step participates to the accomplishment of a goal, necessary-d to have the shortest path
  - `path <source-step> <target-step>`           : Display path between two steps, path-d to have the path.
- - `threat <source-step> <target-step>`         : Display if source step threat target-step if it put right before.
+ - `threat <source-step> <target-step>`         : Display if source-step threats target-step if it put right before.
  - `betweeness <n-score>`                       #Display all step with a betweeness upper than the n-th score.
  - `synchro <parameters>`                       : Display step that make link between group based on parameters
  - `parallelizable <step> <step>`               : Display a boolean to know if the two steps are parallelizable, parallelizable-d to have more detail